 The per capita income in Sandy Springs in 2018 was $63,927, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $255,708 for a family of four.
 However, Sandy Springs contains both very wealthy and poor people as well.

 The most common language spoken in Sandy Springs is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.